Featured image of post OpenTofu on Azure: Deploying Azure Infrastructure with OpenTofu

 Do you want to perform these actions?

-OpenTOFU will perform the actions described above.
+OpenTofu will perform the actions described above.

 Only 'yes' will be accepted to approve.